 - Check with schools to see if they're participating in a local school fair where you can gather material and impressions from several schools at once.

-- Note and keep a calendar of deadlines for admission and financial aid
+- Note deadlines for admission and financial aid

 - Register for any standardized tests required for admission (each school lists specific admission criteria on its application).

 - If testing is required, review the test website to learn about procedures and test dates and to see sample questions; consider whether you want to buy a test-preparation book.

 - Call schools to schedule individual tours, interviews, class visits and 'shadow days.'